Tired nurse.

 The study thus collected the data from NICUs to analyse the effect “of nursing teams’ consecutive working days on the time from admission to full enteral feeding for 847 low-birth-weight babies, considering nurse-to-patient ratios and patient complexity.”

-The study found that “the team-average number of consecutive working days to 2 days would have reduced the time to full enteral feeding in our study by 6.4%”.
+The average number of consecutive days worked by a nursing team in the study ranged between 1 and 7 days, with a median of 2.2 days.
+The study found that limiting this team-average to 2 days would have reduced the time to full enteral feeding by 6.4%.
 Additionally, shifting from “half a day less to half a day more than the average number of consecutive working days has an impact equal to 20% of the difference in time taken to reach full enteral feeding between low- and high-birth-weight babies”.

 Consequences of healthcare exhaustion: stress, headaches and poor decisions